Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us29/04.tests-and-implementation/Readme.md

     }

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.
+**Test 2:** Checks if the isCompleted flag of the entry object remains false.
+Since the entry is not found in the repository, it should not be marked as completed.
 	@Test
     public void testMarkEntryAsCompleted_EntryNotFound() {
         when(AgendaRepository.getEntryById(anyString())).thenReturn(null);